 Talking to someone who is not invested in your life situation is unlike talking to family or friends.
 A therapist should be able to make well-judged challenges to your usual way of seeing things, aimed at unsettling your preconceptions and habits, whilst at the same time supporting you in the discomfort that this kind of conversation usually engenders.

 There is an element of risk in this endeavour which applies to both client and therapist alike.
-Neither knows where such a conversation will lead, and both participants will need to develop the trust and capacity to remain talking, particularly if the going gets tough.
+Neither knows where such a conversation will lead, and both participants will need to develop the trust and capacity to remain talking, particularly when conflict arises, as it sometimes does.

 This work happens outside of the usual routines of daily life.
 It requires a protected space, a literal and metaphorical space in which we can refocus our attention.
 The degree to which we can create this space together determines much about the work we might do.